EJahren/property-based-testing-slides/unit_mutation_pdb.md

 -------------------------------------------------

-The leap year tests surprisingly kills a surprisingly large amount of mutants:
+The leap year tests kills a surprisingly large amount of mutants:

 * `year % 4 == 0 and year % 231 != 0 or year % 400 == 0`
 * `year % 4 == 0 or year % 100 != 0 and year % 400 == 0`